MarkSkinner92/QuestROV/controlScripts/README.md

 Data going from the ROV to the GCS will be published to port 5556 like this:
 `web/<subpath> <message>`

 Listening to incoming data from the GCS is done by subscribing to port 5555.
-It will come in the form of `man/<message type> <string value>`. the message types are the keys of inputMapping.json
+It will come in the form of `man/<message type> <string value>`. the message types are the keys of inputMapping in config.json